-This hackathon will focus on exploring a youth focused approach to an orientation to the First Nations Mental Wellness Continuum Framework (FNMWCF).
+The hackathon we hosted in the Summer of 2022 explored a youth-focused approach to an orientation to the First Nations Mental Wellness Continuum Framework (FNMWCF).

-What is the First Nations Mental Wellness Continuum Framework?
+What is the First Nations Mental Wellness Continuum Framework (FNMWCF)?

-To better support implementation of the Framework, this group of partners now formalized as an Implementation Team is developing a comprehensive orientation helpful to those who work in this field or in associated sectors such as the social determinants of health.
+To better support the implementation of the framework, this group of partners, now formalized as an Implementation Team, is developing a comprehensive orientation helpful to those who work in this field or in associated sectors such as the social determinants of health.

 One of the key groups that the Implementation Team hopes to engage with and support through orientation is partners who work with youth.
 With this in mind, a specifically youth-focused dialogue (in this case through the Hackathon) is envisioned to develop a youth-focused approach to an orientation to the FNMWCF.

-- Seek areas of intersection between youth priorities and the FNMWCF
+- Intersections between youth priorities and the FNMWCF

-- Understand youth needs for orientation to the FNMWCF
+- What youth need orientation on regarding the FNMWCF

 Thank you for your support!